isaiah1112/lazy-hippo/README.md

 make install
 ```

-This will install/update all requirements and enable a `lazy-hippo` command in your environment.
+This will install/update all Python requirements and create a `lazy-hippo` command in your environment.

 ## Usage
 Lazy Hippo contains two primary subcommands: `split` and `join`.
 These two commands can be used to manipulate video files